🎉 Please check out our latest work in Nature Communications 🎉

-My name is Jialai Wang (王佳来, pronounced as Wáng Jiā Lái), and I am currently a graduate student at Department of Astronomy, University of Science and Technology of China.
+My name is Jialai Wang (王佳来, pronounced as Wáng Jiā Lái), and I am currently a visiting researcher at Kavli Institute for the Physics and Mathematics of the Universe (Kavli IPMU), The University of Tokyo, while pursuing my graduate studies at Department of Astronomy, University of Science and Technology of China.

 Bridging the early universe with our local expanse, I seek to unravel the intricate tapestry of galaxy formation and evolution, gazing through the lens of massive black holes and their host dwarf galaxies.
 I am excited about contributing to significant scientific collaborations.
 At present, I am a member of the Subaru Prime Focus Spectrograph (PFS) Collaboration.
 I am also actively involved in the Wide Field Survey Telescope (WFST) which is often referred to as the "mini-LSST" in the Northern Hemisphere.